Last Updated 9:46am, 4 December 2020

 - For the rest of Devon find contact details on the Devon Voluntary Action (DeVA) website

-Advice concerning COVID-19 is developing rapidly, so make sure you are aware of the most current and correct advice before engaging with vulnerable residents.
+Advice concerning COVID-19 continues to evolve, so please make sure you are aware of the most current and correct advice before engaging with vulnerable residents.

 Stay connected with other local authorities